- Yes or No Tarot Spread Guide: Everything You Need to Know - October 8, 2022

 Important Internal Energy

-The fourth card pulled represents internal energy we have right now that needs our focus.
+The fourth card pulled represents the internal energy we have right now that needs our focus.
 It shows us what we need to embrace in order to be fulfilled and happy.

 For this card, I have received the Ace of Cups.
 Let’s break this card down a little in order to fully understand its meaning.
 We have the Suit of Cups, which represents emotions and feelings.
 Then, we have an Ace which is all about new beginnings and fresh energy.
 I always see the Aces as representing the energy of the suit in the purest form.

 So, we can understand the Ace of Cups in this position as telling me that my love is currently really important for me.
-I must embrace the energy of love I have towards those around me.
+I must embrace the energy of love I have toward those around me.